The Cyclic Flats of a $q$-Matroid: The Rank Function and Cyclic Flats

 \begin{remark} A function that satisfies (R3) with equality is called \textbf{modular}.
 Let $S$ be a set and let $2^S$ be the collection of subsets of $S$.
-In \cite[Theorem 2.5]{lovasz1983submodular}, Lov\'asz showed that if $f,g$ are two functions defined on $2^S$, and $f$ is modular and $g$ is submodular, the convolution defined as
+In \cite[Theorem 2.5]{lovasz1983submodular}, Lov\'asz showed that if $f,g$ are two functions defined on $2^S$ such that $f$ is submodular and $g$ is modular, the convolution defined as

 is submodular.
-The same can be said when the two functions are defined on $\mL(E)$, where $E$ is a finite dimensional vector space and $g$ is the dimension; see \cite[Theorem 24]{ceria2021direct}.
-In Proposition \ref{prop:rzsubmod}, we showed that submodularity is also satisfied when the convolution is not taken over all the spaces, as in \eqref{eq:convolution}. \end{remark}
+It is straightforward to check that the same can be said when the two functions are defined on $\mL(E)$, and $g(A)=\dim(A)$ for all $A\in\mL(E)$; see \cite[Theorem 24]{ceria2021direct}.
+In Proposition \ref{prop:rzsubmod}, we showed that submodularity is also satisfied when the convolution is not taken over all the spaces, as in \eqref{eq:convolution}.
+Thus if $f$ is submodular on $\mL(E)$, then $f_\mZ$ is obtained as a convolution of $f$ with the dimension function and so inherits the submodularity property from $f$. \end{remark}